 Reviews of effectiveness of overall governance, including the Board and all Committees, based on broad-ranging questionnaires to all Governors, are conducted annually in the summer term, with comments on the Chairman's performance being sent to the Vice Chairman.
-The 2022 review was considered by the Governors at their summer term meeting.
+The 2021 review, which was considered by the Governors at their summer term meeting, showed that governance had responded well to the impact of the COVID-19 pandemic, leading to new ways of working, some of which would be continued when the immediate need ended.